parport0/parport0.github.io/ddmi.md

 The C0 and C1 signals are only taken into account when DE is 0.
 DE is set to 0 when we are in "blanking".
 What is "blanking"?
-Surely, per VESA DMT revision 13 page 14, blanking means the front porch, the sync, and the back porch intervals?
+Surely, per VESA DMT 1.0 rev. 13 page 14, blanking means the front porch, the sync, and the back porch intervals?

 Enter CEA-861!
 The important part of CEA-861 here is: